exoplatform/exo-documentation/docs/ManageTasks.rst

 - Contains: Enter any keywords in that field to match thats that contain these words in their title or description.
 It works exactly like the filter field when it is the only filled criteria.
-- Assignee: Allows to select a user and then to filter tasks assigned to him.
+- Assignee: Lets you filter tasks assigned to a specific user.
+Start typing a name to trigger a list of suggested assignees among the participants of this project.
 - Due: A dropdown menu allowing to filter tasks in accordance to their due date: Overdue, Today, Tomorrow, Upcoming.
 Default set to All to list all tasks.
 - Priority: A dropdown menu allowing to filter tasks by a selected priority: High, Normal, Low, None.
 Default set to All to display the whole tasks list.
 - Show completed tasks: a radio button allowing to display or not the :ref:`finished tasks <finishtask>`, default set to No, i.e. completed tasks are not displayed.